Seahawks position overview: Seattle has some major decisions to make at running back this offseason

-Our review of the Seahawks’ position groups continues with the running back corps, a position group as intriguing as any other heading into the offseason with the top two running backs now able to be free agents, and a former number one pick entering a critical year in his career.
+Our review of the Seahawks’ position groups continues with the running backs, a position group as intriguing as any other heading into the offseason with the top two running backs now able to be free agents, and a former top draft choice entering a critical year in his career.

 Here’s a look: